AlexL534/matrix-multiplication-cpd/README.md

 - `parallel1` - Coarse-grained parallel
 - `parallel2` - Fine-grained parallel

-For full results and analysis, see the report in `doc/report.pdf`.
+For full results and analysis, see the pdf report in `assign1/doc`.

 Group members: